 - Fax/Written Request Basic form, HCA 13-756. - Out of State Medical Services Request form, HCA 13-787 (for elective, non-emergency out-of-state medical services).
-Agency forms are available online.

 Note: Be sure to provide all information.
 Incomplete forms will be returned to the provider.